-The Board of Education shall contribute to each full-time teacher the legal benefit amount as required by the district's health insurance carrier and/or Health Care Reform Act of 2010 for either a basic core single or to the purchase of a family membership.
+The Board of Education shall contribute to each full-time teacher the legal benefit amount as required by the district's health insurance carrier and/or Health Care Reform Act of 2010 for either a basic core single or family health premium.
+A proportional amount will be applied to those whose employment status is less than full-time.
+If both spouses are employed by the district, the legal benefit amount for each spouse may be applied Article 8 - Salary Reduction (continued)

+to the purchase of a family membership.
 Contributions toward health insurance under this statement shall never be greater than the total premium.
 Further, the Board of Education shall pay a single dental insurance benefit for each employee who chooses dental insurance.
 There is no cash in lieu of these options.